ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-tutorial-series/learning-ropes-nifi-tutorial1.md

 3\.
 Add the **UnpackContent, ControlRate, EvaluateXPath, SplitXML, UpdateAttribute, EvaluateXPath, RouteOnAttribute, AttributesToJSON, MergeContent** and **PutFile** processors using the processor icon.

 Overview of Each Processor's Role in our DataFlow:

+- **GetFile** fetches the vehicle location simulator data for files in a directory.

 - **UnpackContent** decompresses the contents of FlowFiles from the traffic simulator zip file.